davojan/bitrix-php-fpm-docker/README.md

-# bitrix-php-fpm-docker
-PHP-FPM docker image adapted to run Bitrix CMS
+# PHP-FPM docker image adapted to run Bitrix CMS

+Should be run via docker-compose along with other services.

+## Thanks

+Originally borrowed from @vmpartner's bitrixdock: https://github.com/vmpartner/bitrixdock